Automattic/vip-wpcom-mu-plugins/README.md

 * Protected Embeds
 * ...

+## Batcache

+WordPress.com uses Batcache for page caching.
+The code is included here, but requires some setup:

+1. Install the Memcached backend
+1. Copy or symlink advanced-cache.php to `/wp-content`
+1. Turn on WP_CACHE, with `define('WP_CACHE', true);`

 ## Concatention

 To enable nginx-http-concat, you'll need to define the `QUICKSTART_ENABLE_CONCAT` constant in `wp-config.php` and add the relevant configuration to your webserver.
 For example, in Nginx: